Home Contact Français

 The shores and isles of the phenomenal Bay of Fundy are generously endowed with the legacies of more than three centuries of European settlement.

 The shipbuilding, logging, agriculture and fishing industries were instrumental in the area's growth; the Canadian Pacific railroad also contributed strongly to the prosperity of our ancestors, with Sir William Van Horne in the vanguard.
-Fascinating exhibits, abundant natural beauty & wildlife, a wealth of genealogy information and a celebration of the slower pace of times gone by will make any visit to Charlotte & Washington counties a memorable one.
+Fascinating exhibits, abundant natural beauty & wildlife, a wealth of genealogy information and a celebration of the slower pace of times gone by will make any visit to Charlotte County a memorable one.
 There truly is something for everyone - whether one's passion is history, architecture, ancestry, arts & culture, horticulture, anecdotal lore, famous people, birding, hiking, seafood, the glories of nature, or chocolate!

 Cultural Sites